 - 1/2 teaspoon ground cinnamon

-- Preheat oven to 350 degrees F. Butter a 9 X 13 baking dish with 1 teaspoon of butter.
+- Preheat oven to 350 degrees F. Butter a 9 X 13 baking dish.

 - Arrange the pears in the prepared baking dish, cut side down.
-Bake the pears until fork-tender, about 30 minutes per side, basting them every 15 minutes with the pan juices.
+Bake them until fork-tender, about 30 minutes per side, basting every 15 minutes with the pan juices.